Tesla Model 3 (GEN1)

 Safety

-The Tesla Model 3 (GEN1) is equipped with multiple airbags to ensure occupant protection in the event of a collision.
-The airbag system includes:
+The Tesla Model 3 (GEN1) is equipped with the following airbags:

 - Front airbags for the driver and front passenger